ZachSaucier/Just-Read/README.md

 #### Q: How can I run Just Read from a local copy on my computer?

-To run it from a local copy you need to [download Just Read as a ZIP](https://github.com/ZachSaucier/Just-Read/archive/master.zip), unzip it, and then go to chrome://extensions/ and click "Load Unpacked", and then select the unzipped folder.
+To run it from a local copy you need to [download Just Read as a ZIP](https://github.com/ZachSaucier/Just-Read/archive/master.zip), unzip it, and then go to `chrome://extensions/` (or `about:debugging#addons` for Firefox) and click "Load Unpacked", and then select the unzipped folder.
 This is particularly useful if you are wanting to modify how Just Read works or debug issues.

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*